Complacent: 7 Surprising Ways Your Past Successes Limit Future Success

 This Misunderstanding has Caused Significant Confusion.

 What Howell and James were saying is that most people stop trying to develop new skills after their formal education is complete.
-In reality, the failure to tap into that latent untapped potential is almost entirely complacency.
+In reality, the failure to tap into that latent, untapped potential is almost entirely complacency.
 Human beings will work to achieve success up to the point where we feel like we are satisfied.
 We then stop doing the things that we did to get there and rely on our past successes.
+This repetitive behavior and a person’s years of experience keep them comfortable in their current situation or job roles.

 Real Examples of How this Challenge Appears

-Interestingly, though, after a decade a fast growth, I became complacent as well.
+Interestingly, though, after a decade of fast growth, I became complacent as well.
 I almost missed the next trends.

-The Bigger the Ship the More Time It Takes to Steer Away from Danger.
+3) The Bigger the Ship, the More Time It Takes to Steer Away from Danger.

 — Rock Avenue Mall (@RockAvenueMall) April 23, 2018

 It takes years of skill development to become a professional photographer.
 Getting the light just right is critical.
+Using past experiences to drive and set shoot locations.
+Learning the potential risks of editing experiments.
 The equipment (and the skill to use the equipment) has always been one of the main barriers to entry in this industry.
-So, it would be really difficult to just flush all of that knowledge and start over.
+So, it would be really difficult just to flush all of that knowledge and start over.

 I had a similar challenge early in my career.
-My Bachelors Degree is in Petroleum Land Management.
+My Bachelor’s Degree is in Petroleum Land Management.
 (I was planning on becoming the next J. R, Ewing.)
-However, when I graduated from school, the price of oil was at a 30 year low.
+However, when I graduated from school, the price of oil was at a 30-year low.
 It took me four years to finally shift to an entirely new industry after school.
 (However, in retrospect, it was one of the best decisions that I ever made.)
+That career reset could’ve easily been a near-miss opportunity to tap into my full potential.

 Over time, challenges came up with the CRM, but we just put patched it up as best we could.
 New CRM products came onto the market that would have helped us grow more quickly.
 But each would have created a significant time investment and monetary investment for us.
 So, we stuck with what we had.